autr/ofDocs/README.md

 # ofDocs

-ofDocs is a dynamic documentation and examples browser for [openFrameworks](https://openframeworks.cc/), which mirrors a list of files and folders into a website using Nuxt and Vue.
+ofDocs is a dynamic documentation, examples and code browser for [openFrameworks](https://openframeworks.cc/), which mirrors a list of files and folders into a website using Nuxt and Vue.
 Currently it is set up to serve documentation from ofSite, READMEs and code from the [openFrameworks repository](https://github.com/openframeworks/openFrameworks), and optionally [user-installed addons](https://ofxaddons.com).

 When running locally, an API middleware reads files and folders into structured JSON, which are server-side rendered by Nuxt.
-Changes to the documentation or code-base can be viewed in real-time.
+Changes to the documentation or code-base can be viewed in instantly.
+It is also possible to edit markdown files from within the app, after which the edited version is written to file and re-rendered.

+After running ofDocs locally, a static version can be generated using Nuxt.
+The structure of files and folders will be are parsed into recursive HTML that can be hosted on a standard LAMP server, or on Github Pages:

 ## [View ofDocs](https://ofdocs.autr.tv)